-No. Requirement Proposed actions Responsible role Timing Relevant NVMP section C3 pared in consultation with the relevant government and be consistent with the CEMF and CEMP referred to Development of this plan Project Environment Manager Proponent and Key Principal Contractor Project Noise and Manager Construction Section 2.5, APPENDIX F Required CEMP sub-plan Relevant government agencies to be consulted for each CEMP sub-plan (a) Noise and vibration Relevant Council(s) - Vibration Consultant C4 listed in A1 will be achieved; (b) the mitigation measures identified in the implemented; (c) the relevant terms of this approval will b nes identified in the EIS as amended by the documents e EIS as amended by documents listed in A1 will be be complied with; and nstruction, as identified through ongoing environmental Development of this plan Project Environment Manager Project Noise and Vibration Consultant Construction Section 6 This matrix C5 Where an agency(ies) request(s) is not inclu justification as to why.
-Details of all information as to why. consultation with relevant government agencies. uded, the Proponent must provide the Secretary ation requested by an agency to be included in a CEMP pies of all correspondence from those agencies, must be Project Environment Manager N/A Section 2.5 APPENDIX F C6 ted to the Secretary along with, or subsequent to the no later than one (1) month before commencement of Project Environment Manager N/A Section 2.4 C8 the Secretary.
-The CEMP and CEMP sub-pla amendments approved by the ER (or AA in implemented for the duration of constructi CEMP and all CEMP sub-plans have been approved by ans, as approved by the Secretary, including any minor regards to the Noise and Vibration sub-plan), must be on.
-Where the CSSI is being staged, construction of that t CEMP and sub-plans have been approved by the Project Environment Manager Construction Managers Construction This plan and Section 2.4
+No. Requirement Proposed actions Responsible role Timing Relevant NVMP section C3 The following CEMP sub-plans must be prepared in consultation with the relevant government agencies identified for each CEMP sub-plan and be consistent with the CEMF and CEMP referred to in Condition C1.
+Development of this plan Project Environment Manager Proponent and Key Construction Section 2.5, APPENDIX F Required CEMP sub-plan Relevant government agencies to be consulted for each CEMP sub-plan Principal Contractor Proiect Noise and (a) Noise and vibration Relevant Council(s) 1 Vibration Consultant C4 The CEMP sub-plans must state how: (a) the environmental performance outcomes identilisted in A1 will be achieved; (b) the mitigation measures identified in the EIS as implemented; (c) the relevant terms of this approval will be comp (d) issues requiring management during construction risk analysis, will be managed. ified in the EIS as amended by the documents amended by documents listed in A1 will be lied with; and on, as identified through ongoing environmental Development of this plan Project Environment Manager Project Noise and Vibration Consultant Construction Section 6 This matrix C5 The CEMP sub-plans must be developed in consult.
+Where an agency(ies) request(s) is not included, the justification as to why.
+Details of all information rec sub-plan as a result of consultation and copies of a provided with the relevant CEMP sub-plan. ation with relevant government agencies.
+Proponent must provide the Secretary Juested by an agency to be included in a CEMP Il correspondence from those agencies, must be Project Environment Manager N/A Section 2.5 APPENDIX F C6 Any of the CEMP sub-plans may be submitted to th submission of the CEMP but in any event, no later t construction e Secretary along with, or subsequent to the han one (1) month before commencement of Project Environment Manager N/A Section 2.4 C8 Construction must not commence until the CEMP a the Secretary.
+The CEMP and CEMP sub-plans, as a amendments approved by the ER (or AA in regards implemented for the duration of construction.
+Whe stage is not to commence until the relevant CEMP a Secretary nd all CEMP sub-plans have been approved by oproved by the Secretary, including any minor to the Noise and Vibration sub-plan), must be re the CSSI is being staged, construction of that and sub-plans have been approved by the Project Environment Manager Construction Managers Construction This plan and Section 2.4